karthik0010/Assuredoc/UI Sensor Installation.md

 # UI sensor installation

-To execute and capture test runs, AssureQA requires the installation of its Chrome extension.
+To capture test events, AssureQA requires the installation of its Chrome extension.

 The AssureQA UI sensor can be installed directly as a Chrome extension from the Chrome Web Store.